Pet Sematary (1989 film)

-Pet Sematary (sometimes referred to as Stephen King's Pet Sematary) is a 1989 American supernatural horror film and the first adaptation of Stephen King's 1983 novel of the same name.
-Directed by Mary Lambert and written by King, it stars Dale Midkiff, Denise Crosby, Blaze Berdahl, Fred Gwynne, and Miko Hughes as Gage Creed.
+Pet Sematary is a 1989 American supernatural horror film and the first adaptation of Stephen King's 1983 novel of the same name.
+Directed by Mary Lambert, with King writing the screenplay, it stars Dale Midkiff, Denise Crosby, Blaze Berdahl, Fred Gwynne, and Miko Hughes as Gage Creed.
 The title is a sensational spelling of "pet cemetery".

-The film was released on April 21, 1989, and grossed $89.5 million at the box office on a budget of $11.5 million.
+The film was released on April 21, 1989, and grossed $57.5 million at the box office on a budget of $11.5 million.
 A sequel, Pet Sematary Two, was released in 1992 and a second film adaptation was released in 2019.

 Plot

-The Creed family—Louis, Rachel, their children Ellie and Gage, and their pet cat Church—move from Chicago to rural Ludlow, Maine, after Louis accepts a job as a physician with the University of Maine.
-They befriend their neighbor Jud Crandall, who takes them to an isolated pet cemetery (misspelled "sematary") in the forest behind the Creeds' new home.
+The Creed family—Louis, Rachel, their children Ellie and Gage, and their pet cat Church—move from Chicago to rural Ludlow, Maine, after Louis accepts a job as a local physician.
+They befriend neighbor Jud Crandall, who takes them to an isolated pet cemetery (misspelled "sematary") in the forest behind the Creeds' home.

-Louis encounters Victor Pascow, a jogger who is mortally injured after being hit by a truck.
-He warns Louis about the pet sematary before dying, calling Louis by name though they have never met.
-That night, Pascow appears to Louis as a ghost and leads him to the sematary, warning him not to cross the barrier because the ground beyond is "sour".
-Louis awakens, assuming it was a dream, but notices his feet are covered in dirt.
+Louis encounters Victor Pascow, a jogger who is fatally injured after being hit by a truck.
+He warns Louis about the pet cemetery before dying, calling Louis by name though they have never met.
+That night, Pascow's ghost leads Louis to the cemetery and warns him not to cross the barrier.
+Louis awakens from the supposed dream to find his feet covered in dirt.

-During Thanksgiving while the family is gone, Church is run down on the highway.
-Realizing Ellie will be devastated, Jud takes Louis beyond the pet sematary and deep into the woods, where they reach an ancient Miꞌkmaq burial ground.
+During Thanksgiving, while the family is gone, Church is hit by a truck and killed.
+Realizing Ellie will be devastated, Jud takes Louis beyond the pet cemetery and deep into the woods, to an ancient Miꞌkmaq burial ground.
 Jud instructs Louis to bury the cat and warns him not to tell anyone about what they have done.
 The next day a reanimated Church returns to the house.
 He now stinks, moves sluggishly, his eyes glow gold and he is vicious toward Louis.
-Jud explains that as a boy he revived his pet dog and that although the cat might be different, it will save Ellie the grief of losing her pet.
+Jud explains that as a boy he revived his pet dog and that, although the cat might be different, it will save Ellie the grief of losing her pet.

 Sometime later, Gage is killed by a truck along the same highway.
 Jud anticipates that Louis is considering burying his son in the Miꞌkmaq ground, although Louis denies it.
 Jud believes that introducing Louis to the ritual ground aroused the malevolent forces present there, which caused Gage's death.
-He tells him the story of a local named Bill Baterman who buried his son Timmy in the Miꞌkmaq ground after he was killed in World War II.
-Timmy returned as a malevolent zombie, terrifying the townsfolk.
+He tells Louis the story of a local named Bill Baterman who buried his young son Timmy in the Miꞌkmaq ground after he was killed near the end of World War II.
+Timmy returned as a malevolent entity, terrifying the townsfolk.
 A group of men including Jud tried destroying Timmy by lighting the Baterman house on fire, only for Bill to perish with his son.
-Jud insists that the burial ground is evil and Louis must not bury his son there.
+Jud insists that the burial ground is evil and Louis must not bury his son there, adding that "sometimes, dead is better".